pseudonym-git/PortfolioSite/Documentation.md

 # Step 5.
 Creating your Hugo Site

-1. The 1st step is to run the command `hugo new site portfolio` (portfolio will be the name of the site in this instance)
+1. The 1st step is to use `git clone x` where x is the https link to your repo

-2. Then `cd portfolio` to enter the new directory, and `git init` to initialise it as a git repo
+2. Then `cd portfolio` to enter the repo, and run the command `hugo new site portfolio` (portfolio will be the name of the site in this instance)